corners’ mission is to cultivate resilience – to empower people in any corner to develop reciprocal relationships and sustainable economies.

 Coleman Jordan Carmen Reis Rodolfo Martinez Michelle Pajot Quentin Hill

-We have been asked to run an expansion of the Conscientious Citizenship Program in Kenya.
-We delivered a Kenyan pilot of our program last year.
-This expanded run will include training a group of Kenyan educators.
+We were asked to run an expansion of the Transformative Citizenship Program in Kenya and have been doing so through 2016.
+We delivered a Kenyan pilot of our program in 2014.
+This expanded run includes training a group of Kenyan educators.
 We will also be inviting select Ugandan and Tanzanian educators to observe and be trained.

 I was the advisor who first indicated to Corners that their Transformative Citizenship Program addressed two gaps in the current secondary school curricula in the country namely; character development and entrepreneurship/life skills.